Skip to main content

 SCHOLARSHIPS AND FINANCIAL SUPPORT

 Students can apply for scholarships and government loans as and when they are available and announced on the University website.
+Students can apply for scholarships as and when they are available.
+The following are links to some of the scholarship awarding institutions; GetFund -https://scholarships.getfund.gov.gh/auth/login

 The program will ensure that students are placed at hospitals/facilities for supervised clinical practice.